 Energy.
 So, how do they get it?
 In an ecosystem, there is a continuous interaction between plants, animals and their environment to produce and exchange materials.
 The energy needed for this material cycling comes from the sun.
 Sun is the ultimate source of energy, directly or indirectly, for all other forms.
 The green plants capture the solar energy and convert it through the process of photosynthesis into chemical energy of food (organic matter) and store it into their body.
 This process is called as primary production.
 The rate of total organic matter production by green plants (primary producers) is known as gross primary productivity.
 The green plants use some of the energy in the process of respiration.
 Rest amount of energy is called as net primary production, the amount of energy left for the heterotrophic organisms.
 In this stored form, other organisms take the energy and pass it on further to other organisms.
-During this process, a reasonable proportion of energy is lost out of the living system.
-At the consumer level, the rate of assimilation of energy is called secondary productivity.
+During this process, a reasonable proportion of energy is called secondary productivity.
 The whole process is called as flow of energy.
 The most important feature of this energy flow is unidirectional or one-way or non-cyclic flow.
 It flows from producer to herbivores to carnivores organisms; it is never reused back in the food chain unlike the nutrients which move in a cycle.
 As the flow of energy takes place, there is a gradual loss of energy at each level.